SanderDemeester/blog_post/content/blog/AES.md

 03 & 01 & 01 & 02 \\
 \end{bmatrix} $$
 </notextile>
-AES herdefiniëert de matrix optelling en matrixvermenigvuldiging operaties voor zijn eigen versies van deze bewerkingen.
+AES redefines the matrix addition and matrix multiplication operations.
-De matrix optelling operatie in AES is gedefinieerd als een XOR operatie. matrixvermenigvuldiging is meervoudig optellen maar modulo 0x1B bij overflow.
+The matrix addition operation in AES is defined as an XOR operation.
+Matrix multiplication is the multiplication mod 0x1B.

-De specificatie noemt deze operaties het inproduct.
-Wat opnieuw is herdefinitie.
-Dus, het vermenigvuldigen van 2 bytes is het bepalen van hun inproduct, in AES is dit dus een XOR operatie op 2 bytes die $n$ keer wordt uitgevoerd.
-N is hier de waarde van is het aantal linker shift operatie en XOR met 0x1B bij overflow neemt.

-"Column mixing" stap, het toepassen van AES "inproduct".
+The specification calls this the inner product operation.
+This again is a redefication.
+Thus, the multiplication of 2 bytes is the determination of their inner product.
+So this becomes the XOR operation on 2 bytes performed $n$ bytes. $n$ is the number of left shift operations that are xored with 0x1B.

 AES Decryption:

-Alle wat we hebben gedaan tijdens de encryptie fase moeten we nu terug ontdoen.
-We starten met de ronden van de keys in omgekeerde volgorde, daarna "unmixen" van de kolommen en un-siften van de rijen.
-Dit wil dus zeggen dat het decryptie proces niet bestaat uit de zelfde volgorde van operaties als bij het encryptie proces.

-Wat opvalt is dat we voor het decryptie proces niet opniew kunnen gebruik maken van dezelfde AES sboxen omdat de subsitutie in omgekeerde volgorde moet verlopen.
-We hebben dus  1 sbox om te encrypteren en 1 om de decrypteren.

-Het inverteren houdt in dat we de omgekeerde matrix multiplicatie moeten doen van elke kolom in onze matrix.
-Dit is niet enkel een multiplicatie maar een multiplicatie en een inversie die we beschouwen als een polynoom over \\(GF(2^{8})\\) en vermenigvuldigd modulo \\(x^{4}+1\\) met een vaste polynoom \\(a^{-1}\\) gegeven door
+Everything that we have done during the encryption phase must be reversable.
+We start with the rounds of the keys in reverse order.
+We then start "unmixen" of the columns and reshifting of the rows.
+Unlike DES, it is not possible so simply reuse the same operations to perform decryption.

+What is striking is that for decryption we can not reuse the same AES sboxes because the subsitation is in the reverse order.
+So we have one pair of sboxes to encrypt, and a different set to decrypt.

+Inverting means that we need to do the inverse matrix multiplication of each column in our matrix.
+This is not only a multiplication, but also an inversion.
+Consider the following polynomial over over \\(GF(2^{8})\\) and multiplied mod \\(x^{4}+1\\) with a polynomial \\(a^{-1}\\) gegeven door
 <notextile>
 $$ a^{-1}(x) = \{0b\}x^\{3\} + \{0d\}x^\{2\} + \{09\}x + \{0e\} $$
 </notextile>
-Dit is gelijk met een matrixvermenigvuldiging met de matrix:
+This is equivalent to a matrix multiplication with the matrix:

 <notextile>
 $$ \begin{bmatrix}